leviwillms/MMM-Asset-Portfolio/README.md

 |`Stocks`|The stocks you want to display.<br>**Type:** `JSON array`<br>**Properties:** <br>**Name:**`The name of the stock you wish to display.`<br>**Symbol:**`The symbol of the stock you wish to display.`<br>**Quantity:**`The amount of the stock you own.`<br>**Default:**<i>[`{ name: "Tesla", symbol: "TSLA", quantity: 1}, { name: "Apple", symbol: "AAPL", quantity: 1}, { name: "Amazon", symbol: "AMZN", quantity: 1 }`]</i>|
 |`Crypto`|The cryptocurrencies you want to display.<br>**Type:** `JSON array`<br>**Properties:** <br>**Name:**`The name of the crypto you wish to display.`<br>**Symbol:**`The symbol of the crypto you wish to display.`<br>**Quantity:**`The amount of the crypto you own.`<br>**Default:**<i>[`{ name: "Bitcoin", symbol: "BTC", quantity: 1 },{ name: "Ethereum", symbol: "ETH", quantity: 1 }`]</i>|

-Here is an example config in `config.js`
+Here is an example config to insert into `config.js`
 ```
 {
 	module: "MMM-Asset-Portfolio",